Verify a user’s identity with a Login Challenge

-The user sees this screen when G Suite asks them to verify their phone number:
+The user sees this screen when Google asks them to verify their phone number:

 Yes, users can skip the interstitial page.
 They can skip it an unlimited number of times.

 Phone verificationIf users in my domain don’t have a corporate phone, is there another way to verify their accounts?

 Yes, there are different challenges.
-Users can select a different verification method such as entering their usual login location or their secondary email account instead of phone or SMS verification.
+Users can select a different verification method such as entering their usual login location or their recovery email account instead of phone or SMS verification.

-Either the user or the administrator can update the phone number or their secondary email account via the account settings.
+Either the user or the administrator can update the recovery phone number or their recovery email account via the account settings.

-If the user doesn’t enter their phone number, other challenges apply such as entering their secondary email account or their usual login location.
+If the user doesn’t enter their recovery phone number, other challenges apply such as entering their recovery email account or their usual login location.

 Disabling the challengeCan I disable the Login Challenge if the user can't verify their identity?

 Sometimes there are situations where an authorized user cannot verify their identity.
 For example, they may not have a phone signal so they are unable to receive the verification code.

 If this happens as an administrator you can temporarily disable the Login Challenge to enable them to sign in:

 - Sign in to the Google Admin console.